sloniki/logiq/README.md

 * show 5m and 15m cpu average load data

-* deleted manually refreshed button, changed to auto refresh
+* deleted manually refreshed button, changed to auto refresh, default interval is 3 seconds

-* use `_node/stats/pipelines` API to show In/Out events data and TPS for all running plugins (just real-time calculations, non-persistent)
+* show all pipelines instance stats, and use `_node/stats/pipelines` API to show In/Filter/Out events data and TPS for all running plugins (just real-time calculations, non-persistent)

 # Usage
 Just open the html page and add your Logstash hosts with port number.
 You need internet connection as the page uses external libraries like bootstrap and jquery.